What can I do if my site is running slow?

 The following is a non-exhaustive list of areas you can check if you feel that your site is running slow when hosted on our Web Hosting platform.

-You can use Firefox or Chrome’s in-built developer tools to better diagnose performance issues on your website.
+You can also use Firefox or Chrome’s in-built developer tools to better diagnose performance issues on your website.
 To access these:

 Size of Webpages